michaelagylo/michaelagylo.github.io/content/authors/admin/_index.md

    - Examining the human dimensions of forest and aquatic ecosystems in the tropics
 </p>

-<p> I am actively involved in several <b> equity & diversity </b> initiatives that aim to address the unequal barriers and risks in fieldwork, academia, and the broader environmental sector, including:
+<p> I am actively involved in several <b> Equity & Diversity </b> initiatives that aim to address the unequal barriers and risks in fieldwork, academia, and the broader environmental sector, including:
 </p>
    - Member of the Equality and Diversity Working Group (EDWG) for the British Ecological Society (BES)
    - Steering Committee member for the Equity and Diversity for all Genders in Ecology (EDGE) Gender Network, BES